-- No nitrogen or phosphorus fertilizer may be applied to turf between December 1 and March 1. - From November 16 through December 1, lawn care professionals (not homeowners) may apply water-soluble nitrogen (no slow-release formula) to lawns at a maximum rate of 0.5 pound per 1,000 square feet, if agronomically appropriate.
+- No nitrogen or phosphorus fertilizer may be applied to turf between December 1 and March 1. - From November 16 through December 1, lawn care professionals (not homeowners) may apply nitrogen to lawns at a maximum rate of 0.5 pound per 1,000 - square feet, if agronomically appropriate. - The law prohibits anyone from applying lawn fertilizer containing nitrogen and phosphorus to impervious surfaces or frozen ground. - Lime, potassium, and other nutrients are not regulated under the law.